Setting an HTTP pseudo streaming

 The HTTP MP4 Pseudo Streaming and HTTP FLV Pseudo Streaming options of CDN Static and CDN Static Push services allows you to enable HTTP pseudo streaming (also referred as progressive download).
 With pseudo streaming enabled you can use CDN Static and CDN Static Push services to effectively stream your MP4 or FLV video files.

 Pseudo streaming works over HTTP protocol and it supports seeking to not yet downloaded parts of a video file.
-It works with Flash and HTML5 players such as JW Player or Flowplayer and it also works natively on iOS and Android devices.
+It works with Flash and HTML5 players such as JW Player and it also works natively on iOS and Android devices.
 Please refer to Differences between true streaming and pseudo streaming for more details.

 How to enable

-To enable HTTP MP4 and FLV pseudo streaming of CDN Static or CDN Static Push service please visit the Services/Settings page and select "Enabled" from the corresponding select boxes.
-Pseudo streaming can also be enabled in advanced settings during a CDN service creation.
+To enable HTTP MP4 and FLV pseudo streaming of CDN Static or CDN Static Push service please follow these steps.

 Usage Example

 Once enabled pseudo streaming works out of the box.
-Let's assume that you have created a CDN Static or CDN Static Push service, you have enabled pseudo streaming and that you have a video file on your origin with the corresponding CDN URL http://12345.r.cdnsun.net/videos/video.mp4.
+Let's assume that you have created a CDN Static or CDN Static Push service, you have enabled pseudo streaming and that you have a video file on your origin with the corresponding CDN URL https://cdn.mycompany.com/videos/video.mp4.
 To integrate the CDN URL with the JW Player please refer to the following embed code.
 Please notice the startparam configuration option below, it defines the query string offset parameter described in the next section.

 <script type="text/javascript" src="https://www.mycompany.com/jwplayer/8/30/jwplayer.js"></script>